Geography at Newcastle provides a lively environment for both physical and human geography research

 Applications are invited from students interested in pursuing research into the popular geopolitical representations of military and civil aviation, in both contemporary and historical time periods.
 Topics might include analysis of aviation-related promotional material (posters, timetables, toys, stamps or other ephemera) or analysis of accounts of, and publicity surrounding, record-breaking flights.

-Jonathan Pugh is keen to supervise PhD projects on any aspect of the changing nature of radical politics today.
-Topics could include the changing nature of new social movements and radical protest; and the changing technologies, ways of framing and conceptualizing radical challenges to the state and neo-liberal hegemony more generally.
+Jonathan Pugh and Nick Megoran are keen to supervise PhD projects on any aspect of the changing nature of radical politics today.
+Topics could include the changing nature of new social movements and radical protest; and the changing technologies, ways of framing and conceptualizing radical challenges to the state and neo-liberal hegemony more generally; and new forms of opposition to the ‘data university.’
+We would welcome projects with international comparative dimensions, and those drawing on a range of radical political, theological and philosophical sources.

 We are keen to supervise PhD projects on any aspect of international development, including human rights and development, trade and development, gender and development and governmental and non-governmental practices.